jupiterbak/ayx-node/README.md

 npm init -y
 ```

-Next, install the driver as a dependency.
+Next, install the this SDK as a dependency.

 ```bash
 npm install ayx-node --save